zhutra/7zExtractor/README.md

   <archive_file>                        Required.
 Path to file
   --to <destination_folder>             Required.
 If it doesn't exist, it will be created --re "new_name"                       Optional.
 Rename the extracted folder --from "..." or ...
-Possible name matches for the folder to extract from
+Optional.
+Match a folder to extract from
 ```

 ## Building